ZiyadAlhussein/IOT-week-3-tasks/README.md

    ```
    2) Creating the ESP32 Web server:

-     Use the following code to setup your network, replace "ZiyadESP32" & "123456789" for your ssid name and password            respectivly:
+     Use the following code to setup your network, replace "ZiyadESP32" & "123456789" for your ssid name and password

 ```ruby
 /*********